Everything you ever maybe wanted to know about kettlebells, and lots of stuff you probably didn’t. Updated for 2017!

 - Windmills, 2 sets of 5 reps each side – not timed

 My introduction to kettlebells came via Tim Ferriss’ book The Four Hour Body.
-In it, he describes an experiment performed using a do-it-yourself kettlebell made from parts found in the plumbing section at Home Depot.
+He describes an experiment performed using a do-it-yourself kettlebell made from parts found in the plumbing section at Home Depot.

-I’m all about DIY when I can, especially if it means I get to build a cool new toy, so I was off to Home Depot the next day.
-According to Tim Ferris the parts are supposed to cost under $10, not counting the weight plates.
-However, inflation has taken its toll because I paid closer to $18 after tax, and that doesn’t include the price of the plastic clamp I already owned.
+I’m all about DIY when I can, especially if it means I get to build a cool new toy.
+According to Tim the parts are supposed to cost under $10, not counting the weight plates.
+However, inflation has taken its toll because I paid closer to $18 after tax.
+That doesn’t include the price of the plastic clamp I already owned.

 The DIY kettlebell has two big advantages.
-First, it helps take the guesswork out of deciding what size kettlebell to buy for two hand work.
-I was able to experiment with different weight increments to find a starting point I was comfortable with, eventually settling on 20kg (44lbs).
+First, it takes the guesswork out of deciding what size kettlebell to buy for two hand work.
+I was able to experiment with different weights to find a starting point I was comfortable with, eventually settling on 20kg (44lbs).

 Second, it allowed me to establish proper swing form with a lower weight before moving up to a real working weight.
-This is important, because improper swing form can really jack up your back.
+Proper form is important, because improper swing form can cause back injury.

-In fact, I’ll tell you up front that if you don’t already have some background lifting weights or being active, or if you are very out of shape, please consider finding a certified kettlebell trainer to get instructed in proper technique.
+If you don’t already have a background lifting weights or being active, or if you are out of shape, consider working with a certified kettlebell trainer to get instructed in proper technique.

-On the flip side, a DIY kettlebell has two major disadvantages.
-First, usefulness is limited to two hand work only.
-Second, there are upper limits to how much weight you can apply to the bar and how long the bar will last over time.
-The plumbing parts are being used off-label, and they weren’t designed to sustain a dynamic load swinging in an arc.
+Second, there are upper limits to the weight that can be applied to the bar and how long the bar will last.
+Plumbing parts weren’t designed to sustain a dynamic load swinging in an arc.
 This puts stress on the metal that will eventually lead to fatigue and fracture.
-If you decide to pursue a regular regimen of kettlebell work, either invest in real kettlebells or plan on replacing your T-bar parts at least once every four to six months depending on frequency of use.
+If you decide to pursue a regular regimen of kettlebell work, invest in real kettlebells or plan on replacing your T-bar parts at least once every four to six months.

 The DIY approach is a great way to experiment with basic kettlebell work without committing to an expensive purchase, provided you have some weight plates to work with.